Western University women's hockey coach speaks out for first time in wake of players' threats to boycott games | CBC News

 At a meeting Wednesday with university administration, students were asked for feedback on how they feel about Moxley's return.
 Some had sent a letter to the president's office last week in response to the results of the investigation.

-In the letter, they called into question the impartiality of the investigation by London lawyer Elizabeth Hewitt, who is a professor at the university and served on the board of two Western colleges.
+In the letter, they called into question the impartiality of the investigation by London lawyer Elizabeth Hewitt, she served in a voluntary role with the Faculty of Law.

 "We had an expectation that Western University would believe us, the survivors of psychological abuse we faced from coach Moxley," the letter stated.